+The life settlements market size looks promising.
 The latest Conning Inc. research, “Life Settlements, Secondary Annuities, and Structured Settlements: Rate Increases Squeeze Returns”, suggest plenty more opportunities still exist in the life settlements market.
 The alternative asset class continued to attract investors into the market in 2015 and heading into 2016.
 Why?
-The prolonged low interest rate environment is forcing investors to embark away from traditional assets as they seek above average rate of return.
+Because the prolonged low-interest-rate environment is forcing investors to embark away from traditional assets.
 We have outlined a few key findings from the 2016 edition.

-The latest report found that $29.3 billion in life settlements remained in force, a steady decline from $36 billion in 2010.
-However, Conning has noted that, “as the insured individuals seek to monetize their unwanted life insurance policies the, consumer demand is likely to remain strong.”
+The latest report found that $29.3 billion in life settlements remained in force.
+Certainly, this is a steady decline from $36 billion in 2010.
+However, Conning has noted that “as the insured individuals seek to monetize their unwanted life insurance policies the, consumer demand is likely to remain strong.”

-Based on analysis of the life settlements market:
+Based on an analysis of the life settlements market:

 - Over the period of 2016 through 2025, we forecast the annual gross market potential for life settlements will average approximately $185 billion.